c4cs/c4cs.github.io/_commands/basics/uptime.md

 uptime
 -------

-`uptime` tells you how long your system has been up and running.
+`uptime` prints out how long your system has been up and running.

 ~~~ bash
 $ uptime